josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

 First, aliens exist.

+This is evident from extensive anecdotal evidence supporting the existence of extra-terrestrial beings.
+Consider this account from Prescott, Arizona on March 19, 1997:

 The anecdotal evidence supporting the existence of extra-terrestrial beings is extensive and undeniable.

   > While doing astrophotography I observed five yellow-white lights in a "V" formation moving slowly from the northwest, across the sky to the northeast, then turn almost due south and continue until out of sight....
 During the NW-NE transit one of the trailing lights moved up and joined the three and then dropped back to the trailing position.
 I estimated the three light "V" to cover about 0.5 degrees of sky and the whole group of five lights to cover about 1 degree of sky.
 (Prescott, AZ, March 19, 1997)